Rename Your File

 View and Download Folder Structures

-In latakoo Pilot, you can view the structure and content of the folder by clicking the expand button.
+In latakoo Pilot, you can view the structure and content of the folder by clicking the thumbnail or filename.
 You cannot view or play the individual files, but you can see the file names, sub-folders, and structure of the entire folder.

 You can download the entire folder using the latakoo Flight app.